ortus-boxlang/vscode-boxlang-theme/CONTRIBUTING.md

 Please be respectful and constructive in all interactions.
 We're all here to make BoxLang development more enjoyable and productive.

-## Questions?
+## Support Questions

 If you have questions about contributing, please open an issue or reach out to the maintainers.
+You can also get professional support through the [Ortus Solutions Support Plans](https://www.ortussolutions.com/services/support) if needed.

+## Security Vulnerabilities

+If you discover a security vulnerability in this project, please report it privately by contacting the maintainers.
+We take security seriously and will work with you to address any issues.